dasha-shchep/LIIC/README.md

 Internal coordinate scan requires a working installation of OpenBabel

-Kabsch optimisation can preceed the LIIC and is recommended in the case of cartesian coordinates.
+A Kabsch optimisation routine can preceed the LIIC and is recommended in the case of cartesian coordinates.
 It is invoked by the `--kabsch`/`-k` flag.